Dozens missing in Taiwan after earthquake topples buildings

 Rescuers were digging "nonstop on the backside of the building" to try to find people feared trapped on the lower floors, Hualien County fire commander Zhu Zhe-min said.
 No one is any longer believed trapped above the second floor, he said.

-Forty-seven people connected in some way to the Yun Men Tsui Ti building were unaccounted for early Thursday, according to officials.
-They included:

-• Ten people who'd been staying at a bed-and-breakfast called the Beauty Inn inside the building.
+Forty-seven people connected to the Yun Men Tsui Ti building were unaccounted for early Thursday, officials said.
+That includes 10 people who'd been staying at a bed-and-breakfast called the Beauty Inn inside the building, and an additional 37 registered residents.

-It's not clear how many of the 48 were in the building when the quake struck.
+But because much of the building had been searched, it was likely that no more than six people -- registered in Beauty Inn rooms that rescuers had yet to reach -- were still trapped, the city's emergency operation center said.

-Melinda Yu, a resident of the fifth floor on the now-listing side, said she was marknig her 50th birthday in her apartment when the quake struck.
+Melinda Yu, a resident of the fifth floor on the now-listing side, said she was marking her 50th birthday in her apartment when the quake struck.
 The floors below her seemed to collapse, and when the dust had cleared, she said, she looked out a broken window and found she essentially was on the ground floor.

 "Someone was waiting for me outside, (saying), 'Give me your hand,' and pulled me out," she said.